sochix/TLSharp/README.md

 1. Clone TgSharp from GitHub
 1. Compile source with VS2015 or MonoDevelop
 1. Add reference to ```TgSharp.Core.dll``` to your awesome project.

-# Dependencies

-TgSharp has a few dependencies, but most of the functionality is implemented from scratch.
-All dependencies are listed in [packages.config file](https://github.com/nblockchain/TgSharp/blob/master/src/TgSharp.Core/packages.config).

 # Starter Guide